Q & A - Learner Guide

 What are my entry requirements?

-The majority of apprenticeships at Easton and Otley College require 4 GCSE’s at A-E, including Maths and English.
+As an academic qualification, apprenticeships ideally require maths and English GCSE grades 9 – 4 (A*- C).
 However employers will be looking for a variety of skills and attributes and may impose their own entry requirements for their apprentices.

 What is the eligibility criteria?